wmhall/homework10/README.md

 	* ggplot2
 	* rvest

-Most of the packages you will have already install from class.
+Most of the packages you will have already installed from class.
 The one package you will probably need to install is `aRxiv`.

 You can install the package with the command: `install_github("ropensci/aRxiv")`